adstuart/azure-vpn-p2s/intune-win10-triggers/README.md

 <image>

+### :point_right: Note

-Note.
-The VPN disconnect experience for name-trigger is different to that of app-trigger.
+_The VPN disconnect experience for name-trigger is different to that of app-trigger.
 This is presumably because the O/S has a clear way to acknowledge when an application is closed but applying the same approach to DNS lookups only would result in an unusable intermittent connection.
 Therefore, by default, with name-trigger.
-The VPN will trigger, and then remain connected until the user logs off.
+The VPN will trigger, and then remain connected until the user logs off._

 It is possible to change this behaviour of Win10 VPN, by modifying a setting called `IdleDisconnectSettings` E.g.